BA in Comparative Literature

 Twelve 4-credit courses with a grade of C or higher are required.
 Internships taken on Study Abroad programs may not be credited toward a major in Comparative Literature.
 Many Study Abroad courses may count for the major and minor.

 Language Requirement for the Major

-Regardless of their literatures of emphasis, all majors must pursue the study of one modern language besides English through at least the sixth semester (L_ 304 or L_ 312 or equivalent); or Latin through CL 351; or Ancient Greek through CL 391.
+All majors must have or acquire knowledge of a language besides English via study or equivalent placement through at least the third year (normally by completing two courses numbered Lxx 303–313 or by completing CL 351 or CL 391).
 Acquiring a second foreign language is strongly encouraged.
 This study may be pursued concurrently with the coursework of the major.

-Students who have received credit for these levels of language study through AP equivalency must take at least one BU course that is numbered at a higher level than the level they hold AP credit for and that requires knowledge of the language in question; this course may not, except in the case of CL 351 (see item 2 below), be counted toward any other requirement of the major.
+Students who have received credit for these levels of language study through AP equivalency must take at least one BU course that is numbered at a higher level than the level they hold AP credit for and that requires knowledge of the language in question.
+Please consult the Convener of Comparative Literature to determine whether further language coursework is required for your course of study.

 Unless otherwise noted, all courses are 4 credit hours.